Championship Rules & Results Calculation

 - Entry into the Championship will be restricted to amateur ski racers.
 For the purposes of the Championship 'amateur ski racer' means:

-- It will be possible for a racer to race in a younger age category or for a lady to race in a men's category, but there is no mixed team category within the Championship.
+- It will be possible for a racer to race in a younger age category or for a lady to race in a men's category, but there is no mixed team category under 70.

-- Clubs may enter up to 8 teams; ideally each Club should enter six teams to adequately represent each age category and gender and not more than 2 teams in any category.
+- Clubs may enter up to 8 teams; ideally each Club should enter 7 teams to adequately represent each age category and gender and not more than 2 teams in any category.

 - The time of each team shall be the sum of the times of the 3 fastest skiers in each race, i.e. one racer's time in each race can be dropped and it need not be the same skier for both races.
 For details of the calculation, see below.